Tennis Court (song): Lyrical interpretation

 The song's lyrics address Lorde's newfound fame.
 In an interview with Spotify in May 2013, Lorde explained that "Tennis Court" was inspired by her friends and daily life in her hometown Auckland, saying that the song was a summary of the events she witnessed during the previous months of her life.
 On her Tumblr account, the singer elaborated on the tennis court imagery as "a symbol of nostalgia" that embodied memories of her hometown.
 Lorde also elucidated that the track reflected the changes in her life at the moment, when she had ventured into a career in music.

 Lorde also took inspiration from "how superficial people can be" after having perceived the mechanism of the music industry.
 Paul Lester from The Guardian opined that the song criticises the extravagant lifestyle of the rich, while Billboard writer Drew Fortune compared its songwriting to the works of American rock musician Paul Westerberg.
 During the songwriting process, Lorde explained that she took an interest to the works of American photographer Gregory Crewdson due to his depictions of human life, suburbia and sense of loneliness.

-The track opens with Lorde questioning "Don't you think that is boring how people talk?", which suggests "a frictional relationship with the high life", and summarises Pure Heroine's central theme of Lorde's observations and critiques of mainstream culture.
+The track opens with Lorde questioning "Don't you think that it's boring how people talk?", which suggests "a frictional relationship with the high life", and summarises Pure Heroine's central theme of Lorde's observations and critiques of mainstream culture.
 The refrain contains the lyrics "Baby be the class clown / I'll be the beauty queen in tears", which express underlying sorrow behind superficial beauty.
 The follow-up lines "It's a new art form showing people how little we care / We're so happy even when we're smilin' out of fear" illustrate Lorde feigning disinterest when facing fame and adolescence.
 In the second verse, Lorde wonders about her future music career, therefrom expecting inevitable nostalgia of her non-celebrity lifestyle, "But my head's filling up with the wicked games, up in flames / How can I fuck with the fun again, when I'm known?"
 At the bridge, Lorde sings "I fall apart, with all my heart / And you can watch from your window", which HuffPost interpreted as a commentary on the breakdowns of teenage celebrities.